rundeck/docs/en/administration/cluster/cloud/aws.md

 ### EC2

-Create two EC2 instances for the Rundeck PRO cluster.
+Create two EC2 instances for the Rundeck Enterprise cluster.
 Specify the following when launching the instance:

 * Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.
 * From the console dashboard, choose Launch Instance.